bkuhn/talks/SCALE-2014/npo-acct.markdown

 ***

-> He wasn't a good enough developer to work on GNU, so I assigned him to work on the accounting system, figuring maybe he could do that.
+> He wasn't a good enough developer to work on GNU, so I assigned him to work on FSF's accounting system, figuring maybe he could do that.
 I guess he couldn't.

 <span class="fitonslide">
 <p align=right>